-What is Inbound Marketing for a small business in a world where customer is key?
+What is Inbound Marketing?
 In today’s competitive climate, there is a belief that in order to pull ahead, you and your business need to be ruthless and cutthroat.
 That in order to be successful, you have to grow at the expense of your customers.
 This small business guide to inbound marketing sets out to disprove this theory.

 But this sentiment is everywhere.

 From ads we see every day to references across pop culture, and even in the behaviour of some of the world’s biggest companies.

 The problem with this type of linear thinking, especially in a world that’s driven by word of mouth, is that it leads companies to make short term decisions that sacrifice long-term relationships.